 Other areas, such as breach notifications and the potential fines that can be faced, have been widely reported and should not be underestimated either.

-There is a lot to take in and further reading from sources such as the Information Commissioner’s Office and the EU Article 29 Data Protection Working Party are highly recommended.
+There is a lot to take in and further reading from sources such as the Information Commissioner’s Office (for UK businesses) and the European Commission for EU businesses.

 ChatGPT vs GDPR – what AI chatbots mean for data privacy — While OpenAI’s ChatGPT is taking the large language model space by storm, there is much to consider when it comes to data privacy.